 The respondents were asked to state how important certain defined variables were to them in terms of hampering their innovation activities, using the following scale: 1 = Not important; 2 = Important; and 3 = Very important.
 To underscore the significant factors hindering the embracing of collaborative innovation, the factors listed as "important" and "very important" were aggregated and those with a combined percentage above 50% were deemed to be the critical challenges.
 It was found that the cost, market and knowledge factors significantly affected the adoption of collaborative innovations.
-The cost factors included: lack of internal funds within the enterprise; lack of finance from sources outside the enterprise; high cost of collaborative innovation on technology; lack of information on markets; and difficulty in finding cooperation partners for innovation.
+The cost factors included: lack of internal funds within the enterprise; lack of finance from sources outside the enterprise; high cost of collaborative innovations to the enterprises; and "free-rider" effects.
+The knowledge factors included: lack of qualified personnel; lack of information on technology; lack of information on markets; and difficulty in finding cooperation partners for innovation.
 The market factors included: markets dominated by established enterprises; and uncertain demand for innovative goods or services.